Why Express Shares Soared

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of specialty apparel retailer Express climbed 10% today after the company's quarterly results and outlook topped Wall Street expectations.
+What: Shares of young-adult retailer Express soared 20% today after its fourth-quarter outlook topped Wall Street expectations.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.